-A healthy garden starts with healthy soil.
+A healthy flower, vegetable, or herb garden starts with healthy soil.
 But sometimes, your garden needs a little bit of help to get the soil in top condition.

 Today, we’ll be talking about seven simple ways to transform lifeless or hardpan soil into a rich nourishing growing medium for your crops.
 Let’s get started!